 After graduating from university, Beppe moved to New York City in 1994 to pursue a career in the music industry.
 He became involved in the city’s underground music scene, working as a DJ and music producer.
 He made remixes and tracks for many top artists (Pink, Toni Braxton, and Christina Aguilera, for example) and produced music for numerous record labels.
 He collaborated with musicians, composers and producers like Dave Eggar (Coldplay), Valerio Semplici (Black Box) and Stephan Moccio (The Weeknd, Miley Cyrus).

 He moved into marketing and communication at the urging of Venanzio Ciampa, founder of The Promotion Factory.
 Impressed with Beppe’s creativity, Venanzio hired him and became his marketing mentor.
 Beppe took on the creative direction, development and execution of many projects, fusing music, art, marketing and branding.
 Venanzio soon appointed Beppe as the company’s creative director.
 In that role, he spearheads and supervises projects for the agency’s numerous luxury brands (Gucci, Buccellati, Citizen, Bulova, TAG Heuer, etc.).
-He also manages The Promotion Factory’s partnerships with various brands, institutions and organizations, which have included The Grammy’s and Latin Grammy’s, The Academy Museum of Motion Pictures, the Museum of Modern Art, We Are Family Foundation, and Manchester United, Universal Music Group.
-He has worked closely with Pedro Almodovar, Gwyneth Paltrow, John Legend, Marc Anthony, Nile Rodgers, Mark Ruffalo, Steve Nash, Markus and Indrani, and more.
+Through the years Beppe has mastered the ability to conceptualize and produce multimedia projects and events centered around music, managing The Promotion Factory’s partnerships between brands and music institutions, companies and organizations, such as The Grammy’s and Latin Grammy’s, Universal Music, Ultra Music, The Academy Museum of Motion Pictures, the Museum of Modern Art, We Are Family Foundation, and Manchester United, Universal Music Group.
+He has also worked closely with personalities such as Pedro Almodovar, Gwyneth Paltrow, John Legend, Marc Anthony, Nile Rodgers, Mark Ruffalo, Steve Nash, Indrani, and more.

-Beppe remains involved in the New York music scene.
-His DJ sets have been described as “a fun and magnetic blend of Italian and European disco from the late 70s to mid-80s.”
+Beppe remains involved in the music scene.
+His instagram account “disco_bambino” is followed by the most influential personalities of the music and fashion industries, and his DJ sets have been described as “a fun and magnetic blend of Italian disco from the late 70s to mid-80s.”